Whitecx/RobotRoutingAPI/README.md

 5. How do we handle if the closest robots available have low battery?
 Should we choose a next closest even if it's farther?

-6. Would it be helpful to have a visual w/ a highlight of what robot was chosen?
+6. Would it be helpful to have a visual w/ a highlight of what robot was chosen for debugging?

 7. How would you know/handle if a robot is already on the move for another load?